 Clearly in difficulty, Monti has transformed his policy positions to try to improve his fortunes, with escalating promises of tax cuts which seem out of line with his record of fiscal rigor while in office.

 But after being widely revered as prime minister he has been savaged as a candidate, especially by Berlusconi who has put his renowned campaigning skills to good effect, reeling off data to show how his policies have hurt the economy.

 "Berlusconi has attacked and destroyed Monti's image in the eyes of the Italians," said prominent pollster Nicola Piepoli.

-It is likely that a fragmented result would mean Bersani needs to join forces with Monti in order to govern.
+It is very possible that a fragmented result will mean Bersani needs to join forces with Monti in order to govern.

 What this would mean for Monti remains to be seen.
 When he entered the race he said he aimed to remain prime minister and virtually ruled out the idea of serving as a minister under anyone else.
 But his many supporters will hope that he can swallow his pride and agree to serve as economy minister.